gardener/gardener/docs/proposals/20-ha-control-planes.md

 Following shoot control plane components are currently setup with a single replica and are planned to run with a minimum of 2 replicas:

 * Cluster Autoscaler (if enabled)
-* Cloud Controller Manager
+* Cloud Controller Manager (CCM)
-* Kube Controller Manager
+* Kube Controller Manager (KCM)
 * Kube Scheduler
-* Machine Controller Manager
+* Machine Controller Manager (MCM)

+> NOTE: MCM and CCM are components deployed by provider extensions.
+HA specific configuration should be configured there.

 Additionally [Affinity and anti-affinity](#scheduling-control-plane-components) rules must be configured.